 Catholic Charities Orange County California assistance programs.

 Many of the resources available by Catholic Charities in Orange County California focus on immigrants, refugees, and seniors.
+There are resettlement programs, employment services, senior housing resources and other support.
 However they will do what they can to help the low income, working poor, and families who need help.

 Job training programs are offered to immigrants and refugees from the Employment Service Center.
 Clients need to be referred by the Social Services Agency of Orange County.
 Case managers will work to develop life and employment skills that move clients toward self-sufficiency and independence.
 The employment center also assists refugees and immigrants with job placement in the southern California region.
 Phone 714-347-9664.